 \section{Discussion}

-Existing studies in XGDAI show a lack of consensus in the requirements for explainability.
-Different behavioral architectures for GDAI - e.g. deliberative, reactive, and hybrid - come with different explanation generation techniques.
-The state-of-the-art suggests the need for an effective unified approach towards explainability in XGDAI.
-Many explainability techniques still lack an extensive framework: a rich perceptual-cognitive explainable framework, verbal and non-verbal communication framework, framework for natural language processing, and continual learning for explanation construction.
-In this section, we outline a framework, illustrated in Fig. \ref{fig17}, for the effective actualization of explainability in XGDAI, and a roadmap in Fig. \ref{fig_roadmap} illustrating the four phases of explanation to be explored in future research.
+Existing studies in XGDAI show a lack of consensus on the requirements for explainability.
+Different behavioral architectures for GDAI - e.g., deliberative, reactive, and hybrid - come with different explanation generation techniques.The state of the art suggests the need for an effective unified approach towards explainability in XGDAI.
+Many explainability techniques still lack an extensive framework consisting of a rich perceptual-cognitive explainable framework, verbal and non-verbal communication framework, framework for natural language processing, and continual learning for explanation construction.
+In this section, we outline a framework, illustrated in Fig. \ref{fig17}, for the effective actualization of explainability in XGDAI and a road map in Fig. \ref{fig_roadmap} illustrating the four phases of explanation in future research.

-\subsection{Framework for Explainability in XGDAI}
+\subsection{Framework For Explainability In XGDAI}

-\subsubsection{Cross-platform explainability}
+\subsubsection{Cross-platform Explainability}

-In the current state-of-the-art, explanation techniques, particularly for symbolic deliberative XGDAI, are domain-specific, relying heavily on the domain knowledge (or learning of the domain knowledge) for constructing explanations.
-In many such applications, agents already have a set of plans and a clear decision system to achieve a goal; thus, constructing a very rich explanation is often relatively straightforward.
-However, applying these techniques can be problematic as agents would perform optimally in a specific domain and suboptimal in other domains where knowledge of the agent's world is not fully represented in the framework.
-A cross-platform explainability framework can significantly benefit existing work in this regard to improve agents' performance and minimize reengineering of the domain knowledge.
+In the current state of the art, explanation techniques, particularly for symbolic deliberative XGDAI, are domain-specific, relying heavily on the domain knowledge (or learning of the domain knowledge) for constructing explanations.
+In many such applications, agents already have plans and a clear decision system to achieve a goal; thus, constructing a rich explanation is often relatively straightforward.
+However, applying these techniques can be problematic as agents perform optimally in a specific domain and sub-optimal in other domains where knowledge of the agent's world is not fully represented in the framework.
+A cross-platform explainability framework can significantly benefit existing work to improve agents' performance and minimize re-engineering of the domain knowledge.